kreuzwerker/terraform-provider-docker/docs/index.md

 used to retrieve the authentication credentials.

 -> **Note**
-`config_file` has predence over all other options.
+`config_file` has precedence over all other options.
 You can theoretically specify values for every attribute but the credentials obtained through the `config_file` will override the manually set `username`/`password`

 You can still use the environment variables `DOCKER_REGISTRY_USER` and `DOCKER_REGISTRY_PASS`.